megazear7/Java-test/README.md

 Java-test
 =========

+the JavaPlain directory is for coding in java without eclipse

 A repo for testing out using git and eclipse

 Set up may be required for this repo to work on other machines.